jean-pierreBoth/coreset/README.md

 # coreset

 ## Introduction

 This crate is devoted to clustering approximation, in metric spaces, of large number data of points.
 Especially we are interested in cases where the data cannot be loaded entirely in memory and need a streaming approach.

 The method relies on obtaining a coreset for the metric used in the problem.
 A k-coreset is a sampled fraction summary of the whole data points called facilities.
 The points are selected to approximate the cost of dispatching the original dataset to **every** subset of k points.
 So searching a k-medoid clustering of the point facilites will be a good approximation to the clustering of the whole data.
 But the selected points have now **weights** attached to the selected points, so we use a weighted point clustering method to produce final clusters.

 This package comes in the form of a crate library and some sub crates:

 - a sub crate *nmi* providing quality assesment via Normalized Mutual Information
 - a sub crate *mnist* providing io, benchmarks and examples on Mnist data.
 - a sub crate [fromhnsw](#fromhnsw)  providing an iterator over data stored in a Hnsw structure and a binary implementing clustering from a Hnsw structure (see [hnsw_rs](https://crates.io/crates/hnsw_rs))

 ## References to implemented algorithms

 1. We consider coreset construction as described in the paper:
-    -  New Fraweworks for Offline and Streaming Coreset Constructions.
-           Braverman, Feldman, Lang, Statsman 2022
+    - New Fraweworks for Offline and Streaming Coreset Constructions Braverman, Feldman, Lang, Statsman 2022 [arxiv-v3](https://arxiv.org/abs/1612.00889)
-           [arxiv-v3](https://arxiv.org/abs/1612.00889)

 2. The coreset construction relies on  [$\alpha$,$\beta$] approximation in **metric spaces**.
 For this step we use the paper :
     - Streaming k-means on well clustered data.
                 Braverman, Meyerson, Ostrovski, Roytman ACM-SIAM 2011
                 [braverman-1](https://web.cs.ucla.edu/~rafail/PUBLIC/116.pdf) or [braverman-2](https://dl.acm.org/doi/10.5555/2133036.2133039)

 3. Normalized Mutual information is based on the paper: